 West-facing rock surfaces create a desert-like environment in which an unusual combination of plants can thrive.
 The plant community found on the glades is thought to be extremely rare, with fewer than 20 examples known to occur worldwide.

-The Conservancy also works with the American Chestnut Foundation to manage an experimental grove at the preserve.
+TNC also works with the American Chestnut Foundation to manage an experimental grove at the preserve.

 Landowner Jane Heyward approached TNC about donating her property and making it accessible to visitors.
 Through Mrs. Heyward's exceptional generosity, the Virginia chapter created a parking area, signage and hiking trails for people to experience the preserve and will protect Fortune's Cove for future generations.